 Keywords;

-glaucoma; ocular hypertension; chronic illness, illness perceptions; illness representations; lay beliefs of health and illness; self-regulation; illness cognitions.
+glaucoma; ocular hypertension; chronic illness; illness perceptions; illness representations; lay beliefs of health and illness; self-regulation; illness cognitions.

 INTRODUCTION

 Illness perceptions are feelings or beliefs that influence a person’s psychological response to their illness.
 These perceptions are, for example, associated with clinical outcomes, coping behaviours and adherence to treatment [1, 2].
 A substantial body of research on illness perceptions in chronic disease exists but studies in people with primary open angle glaucoma (POAG) and ocular hypertension (OHT) are uncommon [3, 4, 5].